erg-lang/erg/doc/zh_CN/syntax/type/15_quantified.md

 What is the relationship between dependent types and quantified types (polymorphic function types) and what is the difference between them?
 We can say that a dependent type is a type that takes arguments, and an quantified type is a type that gives arbitrariness to the arguments.

 The important point is that there are no type arguments in the closed, polymorphic type itself.
 For example, the polymorphic function type `|T| T -> T` is a type that takes a polymorphic function __only__, and its definition is closed.
-You cannot define methods, etc. using its type argument `T`.
+You cannot define 方法, etc. using its type argument `T`.

 In Erg, the type itself is also a value, so types that take arguments, such as function types, will probably be dependent types.
 In other words, polymorphic function types are both a quantified type and a dependent type.